 If you paid attention to some of the stuff we’ve explained so far, you know that shielding is a part of the cable, one that keeps interference separated from the center conductor.
 A high-quality cable will have a braided copper shield, but you can opt for cheaper cables, that are made with foil or serve shields.
 Obviously, the latter options won’t protect the center conductor as efficient as braided copper can.

-In general, guitar cables are also names instrument cables, mostly because they will connect several instruments to an amplifier, not just your average guitar.
+In general, guitar cables are also named musical instrument cables, mostly because they will connect several instruments to an amplifier, not just your average guitar.
 In this round up, we tried to go over the best cables for different kinds of situations, and suitable for all budgets.

 Label: best for big stages